 - Do not assume a video or audio message is genuine just because it shows a known person or bears an official look.

-- Spot the Red Flags: uncanny lip movement or blinking, strangely stable lighting across frames, mismatched voice tone, background that does not match context.
+- Spot the red flags: strange lip movement or blinking, strangely unstable lighting across frames, mismatched voice tone, background that does not match context.

 For Organizations and Forensic Practitioners